Major depressive disorder: Pathophysiology

-Immune system abnormalities have been observed, including increased levels of cytokines involved in generating sickness behavior (which shares overlap with depression).
-The effectiveness of nonsteroidal anti-inflammatory drugs (NSAIDs) and cytokine inhibitors in treating depression, and normalization of cytokine levels after successful treatment further suggest immune system abnormalities in depression.

 HPA-axis abnormalities have been suggested in depression given the association of CRHR1 with depression and the increased frequency of dexamethasone test non-suppression in people who are depressed.
-However, this abnormality is not adequate as a diagnosis tool, because its sensitivity is only 44%.
+However, this abnormality is not adequate as a diagnosis tool because its sensitivity is only 44%.
 These stress-related abnormalities are thought to be the cause of hippocampal volume reductions seen in people who are depressed.
 Furthermore, a meta-analysis yielded decreased dexamethasone suppression, and increased response to psychological stressors.
 Further abnormal results have been obscured with the cortisol awakening response, with increased response being associated with depression.

+There is also a connection between the gut microbiome and the central nervous system, otherwise known as the Gut–Brain axis, which is a two-way communication system between the brain and the gut.
+Experiments have shown that microbiota in the gut can play an important role in depression, as people with MDD often have gut-brain dysfunction.
+One analysis showed that those with MDD have different bacteria in their guts.
+Bacteria Bacteroidetes and Firmicutes were most affected in people with MDD, and they are also impacted in people with irritable bowel syndrome (IBS).
+Another study showed that people with IBS have a higher chance of developing depression, which shows the two are connected.
+There is even evidence suggesting that altering the microbes in the gut can have regulatory effects on developing depression.

 Theories unifying neuroimaging findings have been proposed.
 The first model proposed is the limbic-cortical model, which involves hyperactivity of the ventral paralimbic regions and hypoactivity of frontal regulatory regions in emotional processing.
 Another model, the cortico-striatal model, suggests that abnormalities of the prefrontal cortex in regulating striatal and subcortical structures result in depression.
-Another model proposes hyperactivity of salience structures in identifying negative stimuli, and hypoactivity of cortical regulatory structures resulting in a negative emotional bias and depression, consistent with emotional bias studies.
+Another model proposes hyperactivity of salience structures in identifying negative stimuli and hypoactivity of cortical regulatory structures resulting in a negative emotional bias and depression, consistent with emotional bias studies.